 When designing a research project proposal, undergraduate and graduate-level applicants should ensure that the research can be conducted within (a) the time frame of 10-12 weeks, with team members working a few hours per week, (b) with team members working a few hours per week that it will provide hands on research and analytics experience to their research team - between eight to 10 Scholars, and (c) that it is supported by an advisor or Principal Investigator that the team lead is responsible for acquiring.
 The Scholar will need to obtain a brief letter from the advisor or principal investigator, agreeing to mentor the team by the first week of the program.
 Additionally, all research teams will be provided up to a $300 reimbursement for research supplies from the Governor's STEM Scholars.

 The Governor’s STEM Scholars is committed to diversity, inclusion and belonging and to providing a welcoming environment for all Scholars.
 The Governor’s STEM Scholars seeks out and uplifts applications from students with diverse backgrounds, including but not limited to diverse ethnicities, races, religions, sexual orientations, gender identities, socio-economic backgrounds, locations, abilities, and more.

-COVID-19 Impact: The Governor’s STEM Scholars has not yet determined whether we will hold in-person or virtual programming for 2021-2022.
+The Governor’s STEM Scholars has not yet determined whether all programming will be held in-person or virtually for 2022-2023.
 Decisions are pending and will be guided by local, NJ State, and CDC regulations to mitigate the spread of COVID-19.
 Applicants will be updated on any changes to the status of the program.